Willz01/ProjectCourse2-E7-HKR/README.md

 # Covid-19 Test Service

-The Covid-19 Test Service is a a JavaFX application for tracking and analysing patient test results for diseases such as Covid-19.
+The Covid-19 Test Service is a a JavaFX application for tracking and analysing patient test results of diseases such as Covid-19.

 ## Getting Started
 These instructions will get a copy of the project up and running on your local machine for